jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

+We illustrate use of 1000Genomes reference panel, available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), the [code](1KG/1KG.sh) to generate `SNPinfo.dta.gz`, where we download and extract the data on the fly.
+The associate [p0.do](1KG/p0.do) is also given.

 ### --- The lead SNPs ---

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
 An auxiliary file called `st.bed`